 If that beneficiary then survives the spouse, all the assets pass to that person and may never end up with your contingent beneficiaries.

-To try to ensure that your assets pass to your contingent beneficiaries, rather than having a simple “I Love You” Will, you can establish a trust, which can be for the benefit of the surviving spouse but is irrevocable upon your passing, which means that the spouse cannot change the ultimate contingent beneficiaries.
+To try to ensure that your assets pass to your contingent beneficiaries, rather than having a simple “I Love You Will”, you can establish a trust.
+This can be for the benefit of the surviving spouse but is irrevocable upon your passing.
+Meaning that the spouse cannot change the ultimate contingent beneficiaries.

 3. You Have a Large Joint Estate That’s Over The Tax Exemption Limit

 What if you have successfully grown your estate to values that meet or exceed the estate tax exemptions?
-Currently the estate tax exemption under federal law is $12,000,000 and under Connecticut law is $9,100,000.
-While many people do not have to worry about exceeding those exemptions, if your estate does, then you would not want to leave everything to your spouse either in joint accounts or in an “I Love You” Will.
+Currently, the estate tax exemption under federal law and Connecticut law is $12,290,000.
+Many people do not have to worry about exceeding those exemptions.
+If your estate does, then you would not want to leave everything to your spouse either in joint accounts or in an “I Love You Will”.

-This tax could easily be saved if you structure your estate plan to take advantage of BOTH of your estate tax exemptions, thereby allowing $18,200,000 to pass estate tax-free.
+This tax could easily be saved if you structure your estate plan to take advantage of BOTH of your estate tax exemptions.
+Thereby allowing the assets to pass estate tax-free.

 Whether you have a large estate that could owe tax upon your passing or your estate is more modest and you are concerned about depleting it with the cost of long-term care, you could benefit from estate planning that includes documents that go beyond an I Love You Will.